Wildlife and Environmental Conservation Society of Zambia

 Wildlife and Environmental Conservation Society of Zambia (WECSZ) is a non profit organization in Zambia established in 1953, which focus mainly on the protection, conservation of wildlife and environmental issue.

 WECSZ is a community-based conservation initiatives in important areas which promotes conservation policy, and run Zambia's sole nationwide environmental education programs.
-Four key areas that serve as the foundation of their work along side their three main objectives which include wild life conservation, waste management, and water climate resilience.
+Four key areas that serve as the foundation of their work alongside their three main objectives which include wild life conservation, waste management, and water climate resilience.